jhvictoria/thetrix/README.md

 Thetrix is just a Tetris game made in Dr.Racket language

 # Run the Game
 Download Dr.Racket from https://download.racket-lang.org/ (Version 6.3).
-Open Dr.Racket and open "src/thetrix.scm".
-Then hit Play in Dr.Racket UI interface.
+Open Dr.Racket and open "src/thetrix.scm", then hit Play in Dr.Racket UI interface.

 # How to Play
 After the intro, pick any dimension you prefer for the thetrix board and the position where the pieces are going to show up (left, center or right).
 Even better, just leave the default values :)